Eastern Premier Soccer League

 303. Decisions of General Council.

-Resolutions, decision and amendments to the Bylaws and procedural policies and rules by the General Council shall be binding upon all member clubs, until they are rescinded, reconsidered or varied by a vote taken at another General Council Meeting.
+Resolutions, decisions and amendments to the Bylaws and procedural policies and rules by the General Council shall be binding upon all member clubs, until they are rescinded, reconsidered or varied by a vote taken at another General Council Meeting.

 Voting shall proceed as prescribed below: